DDLund/Solar-powerplant-analysis/README.md

 General results are as follows:
 1) We can accurately predict power generation given a days irradiation (sunlight intensity) measurements.
 2) We can identify when a power inverter underperforms based on current irradiation measurements.
-3) We cannot predict when an inverter will have an under-performning interval based on recent power performance.
+3) We cannot predict when an inverter will have an under-performing 15-min interval based on recent power performance.

 Analysis is primarily on powerplant 1 data.